SharePoint/PnP-Guidance/articles/portal-branding.md

   - Customize the behavior of portal navigation
   - Add custom controls (web parts) on pages

-In the following sections we will discuss how to address these requirements.
+In the following sections, we will discuss how to address these requirements.

 ## General Principles
 <a name="sectionSection1"> </a>
 The following general principles should be considered when branding portals in an SharePoint Online environment:
 1. The SharePoint Online service is constantly improving.
-Updates provisioned to the service may affect DOM structure of out of the box pages, and the content of out of the box files (for example, masterpages).
+Updates provisioned to the service may affect DOM structure of out of the box pages, and the content of out of the box files (for example, master pages).
 Developers must keep this in mind and should not rely on unsupported customization approaches (for example, position of specific element in DOM structure of the page).
-2. Avoid customizing masterpages.
-As mentioned above, updates to the service, may affect the structure of out of the box masterpages.
-If you have implemented custom masterpage copying the contents of any out of the box masterpage, you will need to further monitor if this out of the box masterpage is not updated, and re-implement these changes in your custom masterpage.
-Otherwise, some SharePoint functionality may start behaving incorrectly, when your custom masterpage is in use.
-That's why customizing masterpages leads to additional risks and maintenance costs, and we recommend to avoid it.
+2. Avoid customizing master pages.
+As mentioned above, updates to the service, may affect the structure of out of the box master pages.
+If you have implemented custom master page copying the contents of any out of the box master page, you will need to further monitor if this out of the box master page is not updated, and re-implement these changes in your custom master page.
+Otherwise, some SharePoint functionality may start behaving incorrectly, when your custom master page is in use.
+That's why customizing master pages leads to additional risks and maintenance costs, and it's recommended to avoid it, when possible.
-3. Customized branding of personal sites is **not** supported.
+3. Customized branding of personal sites (OneDrive for Business sites) is **not** supported.
 It is allowed to apply custom color schemes via Office 365 tenant level branding settings ([Customize the Office 365 theme for your organization](https://support.office.com/en-us/article/Customize-the-Office-365-theme-for-your-organization-8275da91-7a48-4591-94ab-3123a3f79530))
 4. SharePoint Online portals must be considered as a part of overall Office 365 ecosystem.
 That's why every portal now has Office 365 Suite Bar, and customizing it is **not** supported (see the section **Office 365 Suite Bar** below).
 5. When planning branding and structure of your navigation component, it is important to follow recommendations outlined in [Portal Navigation article](portal-navigation.md).
 6. When extending portal functionality via custom controls (web parts) it is important to follow recommendations from [Portal Performance article](portal-performance.md).